Oprah Winfrey Praises Meghan Markle For Keeping Baby’s Birth Private

-Media mogul Oprah Winfrey took a stand for her friend Meghan Markle and her decision to keep the birth of her baby private.
+Media mogul Oprah Winfrey recently took a stand for her friend, Meghan Markle, and her decision to keep the birth of her baby private.

 In an interview on Entertainment Tonight on Tuesday, Winfrey said she was proud of the Duchess of Sussex’s decision.